MoinSebi/gretl/README.md

 # gretl - Graph evaluation toolkit
 ## Description
 Small tool for basic graph statistics using GFA format.
 Our statistics are based on nodes, edges and paths.
-Walks can also be used,
+Walks can also be used, but will be represented as paths internally.

 ## Installation: